 Lay the cut tiles in the same manner as the full tiles.

-When the adhesive is completely dry mix up the grout fill in the gaps between the tiles using a grout float.
+When the adhesive is completely dry mix up the grout and fill in the gaps between the tiles using a grout float.
 Work the grout float diagonally to fill the lines.

 Using a slightly damp sponge wipe off any excess grout before it dries.
 When the grout begins to harden, go over it with a grout finishing tool for a smooth finish.
-After the grout had dried, wipe down the floor and spray with a grout protector.
+After the grout has dried, wipe down the floor and spray with a grout protector.

 To finish, fill the gap between the floor and wall with a silicone sealant, using masking tape to protect the tiles.

 Tiling a floor isn’t always as simple as starting at the corner and working out.
-You need to work out where to start as shown in the step by step, so that you use as many full tiles as possible.
+You need to work out where to start as shown above in the step by step, so that you use as many full tiles as possible.

-‘Your chosen layout, size of your area and tile shape will define where you should start tiling on a wall,’ explainsHannah Guilbert, Product Marketing Manager at Original Style.
+‘Your chosen layout, size of your area and tile shape will define where you should start tiling on a wall,’ explains Hannah Guilbert, Product Marketing Manager at Original Style.
 ‘We recommend consulting a professional tiler before carrying out any installations.’

 ‘When choosing floor tiles, make sure that they are non-slip but not too textured.
 You want to ensure they have enough grip, but if they are too textured limescale can easily build up,’ suggests Yousef Mansuri, Head of Design at C.P.
 Hart.